Vanshika310/Module-4_DeganGamingToken/README.md

 Total Supply: The quantity of tokens in use is represented by the initial supply, which is determined upon deployment.
 Owner: The contract's owner is the address that deployed it, and this address has specific rights.

 _**Minting New Tokens:**_ The exclusive authority to produce new tokens rests with the platform owner.
 The mint feature enables the owner to create extra tokens and give them away as prizes to players. _**Transferring Tokens:**_ By using the transfer feature, players may send their DGN tokens to different addresses.
 Peer-to-peer token transfers are made possible via this capability, making it easier for members of the Degen Gaming community to trade and give gifts. _**Exchange of Tokens:**_ Players may trade their DGN tokens for a variety of in-game products or advantages on the Degen Gaming platform.
-Although the redemption procedure takes place off-chain, users can still burn redeemed tokens after they have been used._** Verifying the Token Balance:**_ The balanceOf function allows users to view their current DGN token balance at any moment.
+Although the redemption procedure takes place off-chain, users can still burn redeemed tokens after they have used._** Verifying the Token Balance:**_ The balanceOf function allows users to view their current DGN token balance at any moment.
 Users can check how many tokens they presently possess using this method. _**Tokens that Burn:**_ By invoking the burn feature, any token holder can withdraw all of their tokens from circulation forever.
-When users no longer require their tokens and want to lower their token holdings, this option is quite helpful. _**Tokens for locking and unlocking:**_ With the help of the lockTokens function, token owners can lock a set number of their tokens for a specified time period.
+When users no longer require their tokens and want to lower their token holdings, this option is quite helpful. **_Redeem Prize Function:_** The redeemPrize function is a smart contract function written in Solidity, designed to be executed on the Ethereum blockchain.
+It allows token holders to redeem a prize by spending a certain amount of their tokens.
+The function ensures that the caller has a sufficient balance to cover the redemption cost and that the redemption cost is a valid positive value. _**Tokens for locking and unlocking:**_ With the help of the lockTokens function, token owners can lock a set number of their tokens for a specified period.
 These tokens can only be accessed again when the lock period has passed.
 Users can utilize the unlockTokens method to get their tokens back after the lock period.

 ## Lincense